-Objectives What is a measure of success?
-Please use quantitative (Key Performance) and qualitative indicators, and link them to a point in time Which is the data source and methodology used [project data, study,] Who is responsible for monitoring and providing the data / information When will it be collected?
-Baseline and target HDV will be in any case at least in line with applicable regulatory standards.
-More than 50% New Vehicle Registrations for urban mobility PTW will be electric vehicles, provided that enabling conditions are met 31 .
-Increased affordability of the zero tailpipe emission vehicles Publicly available information (market studies) EC, Association Part of the ex post evaluation Contribution to a reduction of at least a 60% reduction of the sale price differential between conventional vehicles and zero emission vehicles of at least 60% by 2025 and 90% by 2030 32 .
+Objectives What is a measure of suc- cess?
+Please use quantitative (Key Perfor- mance) and qualitative indicators, and link them to a point in time Which is the data source and methodology used? [project data, study,] Who is responsible for monitoring and providing the data / information?
+When will it be Baseline and target cco-system; Improve the quality of life of EU citizens and ensure mobility for people and goods.
+Number of new vehicle registration of zero tailpipe emission vehicle in Europe in 2030, both for passenger cars/light duty vehicles (L Cat. included) and for commercial vehicles ACEA report ACEM collected?
+Association Part of the ex-post evaluation Baseline 2020 At least 30mil BEVs will be on the roads by 2030^{26} At least 280.000 zero- emission HDV will be on the roads by 2030, 180.000 of these trucks are for long-haul use 27 .
+More than 50% new vehicle registration for urban mobility PTW will be electric vehicles, provided that enabling conditions are met 28 .
+Increased affordability of the zero tailpipe emission vehicles Publicly available information (market studies) EC, Association Part of the ex post evaluation Contribution to a reduction of of at least a 60% reduction of the sale price differential be- tween conventional vehicles and zero emission vehicles by 2025 and 90% by 2030 29 .

-31 The following enabling conditions will be necessary (all dedicated to PTWs): investments in breakthrough battery policies, reducing cost; mandatory number of electric vehicles charging points; standardisation and deployment of interoperable swappable batteries and related infrastructure; positive incentive schemes for zero emission vehicles and for charging infrastructure.
+26 Not withstanding the need to fulfil the enabling conditions on charging/refuelling infrastructure and to prevent major disruptions and shortages.
+27 Not withstanding the need to fulfil the enabling conditions on charging/refuelling infrastructure and to prevent major disruptions and shortages.
+28 The following enabling conditions will be necessary (all dedicated to PTWs): investments in breakthrough battery policies, reducing cost; mandatory number of electric vehicles charging points; standardisation and deployment of interoperable swappable batteries and related infrastructure; positive incentive schemes for zero emission vehicles and for charging infrastructure.